Shuhaib73/Enhancing_E-commerce_Platform_with_AI_ML_NLP/README.md

 - **Python** 🐍: The core programming language that powers the app.
 - **Flask**: A Backend web framework for building web applications.
 - **HTML & CSS**: The markup language used to structure the content and layout of the web page and CSS styles the HTML content, controlling the appearance, such as colors, fonts, and layouts..
-- **NLTK: The Natural Language Toolkit (NLTK)**: is used for processing and analyzing text, helping with tasks like tokenization and part-of-speech tagging
+- **NLTK: The Natural Language Toolkit (NLTK)**: is used for processing and analyzing text, helping with tasks like tokenization and stemming.
 - **Scikit-learn (sklearn)**: Used for implementing cosine similarity algorithms to measure the similarity between products and user preferences.
 - **MongoDB**: A NoSQL database for storing the product dataset, user credentials, and cart products efficiently, allowing easy scalability and management.
 - **PyMongo**: The Python driver for MongoDB, enabling seamless interaction with the database for retrieving and storing user-related data.